-Offer atorvastatin 20mg if CKD (people with GFR< 60 mL/min/1.73m2)
+Offer atorvastatin 20mg if CKD (people with GFR< 60 mL/min/1.73m2).

-- · Measure full lipid profile again after 3 months (non-fasting). - High intensity statin treatment should achieve reduction of non-HDL-C > 40% from baseline.
-If not achieved after 3 months - discuss treatment adherence, timing of dose, diet and lifestyle measures - If started on less than atorvastatin 80mg and the person is judged to be at higher risk (based on comorbidities, risk score or clinical judgement see page 2 'Additional Risk Factors'), consider increasing to 80mg atorvastatin.
-For how to increase in people with CKD see 'Special Patient Populations' (page 2). - If non-HDL-C baseline value is not available, consider target non-HDL-C < 2.5mmol/L (approximately equivalent to LDL-C < 1.8mmol/L) as recommended by Joint British Societies (JBS3).

-this scenario is not currently covered by NICE CG181.
-NICE will consider this as part of the guideline update with publication currently expected December 2023 - If patients on a high-intensity statin have side effects, offer a lower dose or an alternative statin (see page 2 'Extent of lipid lowering with available therapies')
+- Measure full lipid profile again after 2-3 months (non-fasting). - Aim for an LDL-C of ≤ 2.0 mmol/L, or non-HDL-C of ≤ 2.6 mmol/L - LDL and non-HDL-C levels should be reduced as much as possible.
+Personalise targets based on clinical judgement and an informed discussion with patient.
+See Titration Thresholds / Targets (page 2) - If high intensity statin treatment does not achieve expected reduction (see table on page 2) after 2 to 3 months - Discuss treatment adherence, timing of dose, diet and lifestyle measures - If started on less than atorvastatin 80mg and the person is judged to be at higher risk (based on co-morbidities or clinical judgment), consider increasing to 80mg atorvastatin or maximally tolerated dose.
+For how to increase in people with CKD see 'Special Patient Populations' (page 2). - If patients on a high-intensity statin have side effects, offer a lower dose or an alternative statin (see page 2 'Extent of lipid lowering with available therapies')